F5Networks/terraform-provider-bigip/docs/userguide/big-ip-modules.rst

 InSpec Tool
 ```````````
 The BIG-IP Automation Toolchain InSpec Profile is used for testing the readiness of Automation Tool Chain (ATC) components.
-After the module deployment, you can use the InSpec tool to verify BIG-IP connectivity with ATC components.
+After module deployment, you can use the InSpec tool to verify BIG-IP connectivity with ATC components.

 This InSpec profile evaluates the following: